-2.11 The admission authority must provide a presenting officer to present the decision not to admit the child and to answer detailed questions about the case being heard and about the school.
-If no presenting officer attends on the day of the appeal, the panel can decide to resolve the case by using the evidence submitted by the admission authority if it is satisfied that to do so will not disadvantage the appellant.
+- 2.11 Responsibility for making arrangements for appeals against the refusal of a school place rests with the admission authority of the school in question.
+Admission authorities may make arrangements for appeal hearings to be held in person or remotely by video conference or a mixture of the two ("hybrid"11).
+Appeal hearings held entirely by telephone are permitted only where video conferencing cannot be used for reasons relating to connectivity or accessibility and if the appellant and presenting officer both agree.
+Regardless of the forum chosen, appeal panels must allow appellants the opportunity to make oral representations. - 2.12 The admission authority must provide a presenting officer to appear either in person or remotely (by video or telephone conference) to present the decision not to admit the child and to answer detailed questions about the case being heard and about the school.
+If no presenting officer attends on the day of the appeal, the panel can decide to resolve the case by using the evidence submitted by the admission authority if it is satisfied that to do so will not disadvantage the appellant. - 2.13 Appellants may be represented or accompanied by a friend.
+Where an appellant fails or is unable to attend and it is impractical to offer an alternative date the appeal may go ahead and be decided on the written information submitted.
+Appeal panels must comply with their duties under the Equality Act 2010 when considering an appellant's attendance (either in person or remotely) and representation at the appeal.

-2.12 Appeal panels must allow appellants the opportunity to appear in person and make oral representations.
-Appellants may be represented, or accompanied by a friend.
-Where an appellant fails, or is unable, to attend and it is impractical to offer an alternative date the appeal may go ahead and be decided on the written information submitted.
-Appeal panels must comply with their duties under the Equality Act 2010 when considering an appellant's attendance and representation at the appeal.
+11 A hybrid hearing is one in which some of the people involved attend in person and some join remotely (by video or telephone conference).

-2.13 Panels must not allow representatives of schools to support individual appeals for places at their school at the hearing itself, or by providing letters of support for appellants.
+2.14 Panels must not allow representatives of schools to support individual appeals for places at their school at the hearing itself, or by providing letters of support for appellants.
 Such support could create conflicts of interest and unfairness to other appellants.